RaelRibeiro/JsonUI-Portifolio/README.md

 ---

 ## 🛠️ Tools & Skills
 - JsonUI for Minecraft Bedrock
-- UI/UX design principles applied to in-game menus
 - Optimization for performance and compatibility
+- Responsive design across all UIs

 ---